-I design websites to capture the feeing of my clients' unique projects and businesses.
+I design websites that capture the unique qualities of my clients' projects and businesses.
 It begins with a bit of brainstorming.
 Collaboration...and a whole lot of code...make it happen.
 The following websites represent a cross section of the ones I've designed.
 (Find out about pricing on my Design and Illustration Prices page and more about this website at the bottom of the page) Your website should be just as unique as you are.
 Contact me to begin the collaboration.

 There are pros and cons to having a WordPress website, but for those who need to update information frequently or run a blog on their sites, WordPress can be just the right platform.